florisvb/multi_tracker/README.md

 To talk to the camera, you may need a udev rule.
 There is an example udev rule for a point grey firefly camera in the rules folder.
 Move this file to /etc/udev/rules.d directory.

+To use the analysis tools, from inside multi_tracker, run python ./setup.py install.
+You may want to do this in a virtual environment: http://docs.python-guide.org/en/latest/dev/virtualenvs/

 Overview
 ============